wintered/ET/README.md

 In sum, **we observe that the correctness of Z3 and CVC4/cvc5 increased significantly**.

 ### Performance (Nov 2016 - Mar 2024)
+We decreased performance in newer releases of Z3 on small timeouts (since z3-4.8.11) and regressions in early cvc5 releases on larger timeouts.
+For performance, we tracked the number of solved formulas from the lowest timeout of 0.015625s to the highest timeout of 8s.
+Lower timeouts help understand small aggregating effects while higher timeouts help understand performance regressions.
+For the lowest timeout 0.015625s, CVC4/cvc5's performance is roughly constant, but the performance of Z3 versions from 4.8.11 onwards worsened with a significant decrease from z3-4.8.10 to z3-4.8.11 (see top-left).
+For the highest timeout of 8s, Z3 is roughly constant while cvc5's performance declines and then recovers. <TODO: figure>

 ## Customizing ET
 ET is a generic framework applicable beyond SMT solvers by using different